sergeyman/My_Landing_Page_2/README.md

 1) Create Github Repository (Be caregul with the names)
 2) Clone it to home PHPStorm.
 (Creating new folder and project)
 3) Adding html5boilerplate files ( https://html5boilerplate.com/ )
+4) Copy package.json from https://github.com/h5bp/html5-boilerplate/blob/master/package.json to github (PHPStorm)
-4) Add, Commit and Push it to Github (Check the Github repository changes)
+5) Add, Commit and Push it to Github (Check the Github repository changes)
-5) Open https://codesandbox.io and impor github link to open the project in Codesandbox
+6) Open https://codesandbox.io and impor github link to open the project in Codesandbox
-6) Work with project in Sandbox (PHPStorm) and make commits/pushes!
+7) Work with project in Sandbox (PHPStorm) and make commits/pushes!
-7) Check the sources for this project: https://github.com/PacktPublishing/Practical-Web-Design/tree/master/Chapter07
+8) Check the sources for this project: https://github.com/PacktPublishing/Practical-Web-Design/tree/master/Chapter07
+9) Open PHPStorm terminal (git bash) and check the git (git status, git log)
+10) Pull the package.json file from Github to PHPStorm